affinda/affinda-python/docs/models.md

 workspace settings.
 - `region_bias`: A JSON representation of the RegionBias object.
 - `low_priority`: Explicitly mark this document as low priority.
+- `compact`: If true, the returned parse result (assuming ``wait`` is also true) will be a compact version of the full result.
+- `delete_after_parse`: If true, no data will be stored after parsing.
+Only compatible with requests where wait: True.

 <a id="models._models.DocumentEditRequest"></a>